brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 ## Content tests

 - [ ] Go to `https://feedly.com` and make sure that the password can be saved.
 Make sure the saved password is auto-populated when you visit the site again.
 - [ ] Open an email on `https://mail.google.com` and tap on a link.
-Make sure it works.
+Make sure it works
 - [ ] Verify that PDF is loaded over `HTTPS` at `https://basicattentiontoken.org/BasicAttentionTokenWhitePaper-4.pdf`
 - [ ] Verify that PDF is loaded over `HTTP` at `http://www.pdf995.com/samples/pdf.pdf`
 - [ ] Verify that `https://mixed-script.badssl.com` shows up as grey, not red (no mixed-content scripts are run)